crypto-sentiment/crypto_sentiment_demo_app/README.md

  To train the model:
  - select model config in the conf/config.yaml file.
 Available configs can be found in the conf/models folder.
  - place data in the data folder.
 Specify the path to the data in the config (path_to_data key).
 This will be replaced with reading from a database.
+ - make sure that other services are stopped: `docker compose stop` and `docker compose rm`.
  - run `USER=$(id -u) GROUP=$(id -g) docker compose --profile train up --build`.
 Model checkpoint will be saved with the path specified with checkpoint_path key in the model config.
 Onnx model will be saved with the path specified with path_to_model key in the model config.
  - if you would like to train a model while other services are running add `-d` option: `USER=$(id -u) GROUP=$(id -g) docker compose --profile train up --build -d`